 - Research and implement the use of green products in the hospital, including hand soap and industrial cleaning products: We have successfully transitioned our custodial products to green products with the exception limited to floor finishers, for which we are seeking appropriate products.

-Increase spend on green chemicals with a focus on window cleaners: We have moved to 100% green spend of glass cleaners.
+- Increase spend on green chemicals with a focus on window cleaners: We have moved to 100% green spend of glass cleaners.

 - Explore using pre-finished vinyl flooring during patient room renovation to eliminate use of strip and wax.
 We are currently using a Green Seal floor stripper.

-The Histology Laboratory eliminated 80 gallons of alcohol monthly, by purchasing two new, environmentally-friendly stainers that don’t use alcohol.
+The Histology Laboratory eliminated 80 gallons of alcohol monthly, by purchasing two new, environmentally-friendly stains that don’t use alcohol.